 When production started in Sweden, it was first called the Arithmos, of which five types

-commonly used for pence).
+were produced.
 After that, each type was given an official model number, starting

 with 6.
 The table below lists these.
 The information was mostly gathered from